-The PAX 3 is the exact same compact size as the PAX 2 -- Less than 4 inches tall, with an oven that can hold about 0.3 grams.
-You should get 15-25 draws from a fully packed oven, making it perfect for extended on-the-go sessions.
+The PAX 3 is less than four inches tall, with an oven that can hold about one-third of a gram.
+You should get 15-25 draws from a fully packed oven, making it perfect for extended, on-the-go sessions.

 It’s pocketable and concealable.
 You can carry it around all day and its looks don’t scream out ‘vaporizer!’
-It feels good to hold, has some weight to it, and has an aluminum shell with a matte finish that distinguishes it from the brushed finish of the PAX 2.
+It feels good to hold, has some weight to it, an aluminum shell with a matte finish, and four colors to choose from.

 Height 3.87 in / 9.83 cm